Getting Started with PDI

 Job Sample

-These tutorials are designed to quickly demonstrate basic PDI features.
+The tutorials above are designed to quickly demonstrate basic PDI features.

-For more detailed information, see these topics in the Pentaho Data Integration document:
+For more detailed information about PDI features and functions, see the following topics in the Pentaho Data Integration document:

 Learn about the PDI Client